EyringMLClimateGroup/grundner22james_icon-ml_cloudcover/README.md

 # ML-based cloud cover parameterization for the ICON model
 A neural network based cloud cover parameterization for the ICON-A model.

-This repository is part of our paper submitted to JAMES: [Grundner et al., 2022](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002959)
+This repository is part of our paper submitted to JAMES: [Grundner et al., 2022](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002959) <br>
 Link to the pre-print: [arXiv:2112.11317](https://arxiv.org/abs/2112.11317)

 It contains the neural network and analysis code, and an extract from the training data.